Bare Cove Park, Fort Hill Street, Hingham, MA, USA

 At its peak, the Hingham Naval Ammunition Depot employed over 2,400 people, both civilians and military personnel.
 There were 90 buildings at that time and 15 cranes.
 Acclaimed saxophonist John Coltrane was stationed there, and played in the depot’s jazz band.
 Nearby, the Hingham Naval Ammunition Depot Annex (now Wompatuck State Park) provided storage for the depot.

 The base at Bare Cove was decommissioned in 1961, and turned over to the Town of Hingham in 1971.
-It is now Bare Cove Park, which opened in 1974.
+Many of the military buildings have been removed, but some still remain.
+The property is now known as Bare Cove Park, which opened in 1974.
 Remains of old wharves are plainly visible from some of the trails that extend along the edge of the marsh and river.

 Bare Cove Park’s 5+ miles of paved roadways and woodland trails are ideal for walking, jogging, and bicycling.
 This is a great place to ride bikes with young children.
 Motorized vehicles, open fires, and camping are prohibited.